Recombinant human FGF-18 protein (Qk069)

 • Growth and proliferation of chondrocytes, fibroblasts and primary cells

-• Culture of mesenchymal, embryonic and pluripotent stem cells
+• Expansion of induced pluripotent, embryonic and mesenchymal stem cells

 • Directed chondrogenic differentiation of mesenchymal stem cells